The Foundation started working in Cote d’Ivoire in 1989. It reopened its office in Abidjan after the end of the violent conflict in 2011.

 In Côte d'Ivoire, the Foundation focuses on civic education, the market economy and respect for human rights:

 1. Civic education and promoting the rule of law

-The Foundation supports its liberal political partner in Côte d’Ivoire in aid of political and economic reforms.
+The Foundation supports its liberal partners in Côte d’Ivoire in aid of political and economic reforms.
 Strengthening the rule of law is an important element of this work.
-Selected politicians and future leaders participate in training courses in the region as well as programmes of visits to Germany.
+Selected liberal minded politicians and future leaders participate in training courses in the region as well as programmes of visits to Germany.
 Through theses activities, partners are able to build networks with liberal peers in Africa, Europe and worldwide.
 The Foundation also places great importance on supporting liberal youth and women’s organisations.

 2. Market economy, entrepreneurship and doing business

 Almost 60 percent of Côte d’Ivoire’s population are under 35 years of age.
 Despite positive macro-economic data and the growing economy, migration levels are high: jobs and prospects for young people in particular are one of the country’s most pressing priorities.
 This is not something the public sector can do on its own, nor should it.
 The Foundation therefore works closely with business associations, young entrepreneurs and start-ups.
 It supports incubators for youths who are starting their own businesses.
 The Foundation provides training and networking opportunities, as well as serving as a platform for business contacts.
 Through its partner network, the Foundation also supports efforts to implement economic reforms and achieve long-term improvements in the country’s business climate.

 3. Human and civic rights